lebetz/hass-dsb-vertretungsplan/README.md

 ### Installation:
 * Go to HACS -> Integrations
 * Click the three dots on the top right and select `Custom Repositories`
-* Enter `https://github.com/kongo09/hass-hhs-vertretungsplan` as repository, select the category `Integration` and click Add
+* Enter `https://github.com/lebetz/hass-dsb-vertretungsplan` as repository, select the category `Integration` and click Add
-* A new custom integration shows up for installation (HHS Vertretungsplan) - install it
+* A new custom integration shows up for installation (DSB Vertretungsplan) - install it
 * Restart Home Assistant

 ### Configuration:
 * Go to Configuration -> Integrations
 * Click `Add Integration`
-* Search for `HHS Vertretungsplan` and select it
+* Search for `DSB Vertretungsplan` and select it
 * Specify the tutor group (Klasse) your kid is attending
 * Add your user name and password
 * If you have more than one kid, you can repeat the process and get one sensor per kid